 Limited Income Programs

-We know at times our customers want to pay their bill, but can't because of loss of work, family illness, or other emergencies.
-If you are a limited-income customer in need of assistance on your utility bill, the following programs may be able to help.
+We know there may be times when our customers want to pay their bill, but are unable to due to a variety of reasons: loss of work, family illness, emergencies or higher than usual winter bills can all cause financial hardships.
+If you are in need of assistance on your utility bill, the following programs may be able to help.

 WANT TO DONATE TO THIS FUND AND HELP A NEIGHBOR HEAT THEIR HOME?
-Call 541-746-1583 to contribute, OR, send your check specifying the donation is for "Helping Hands" to EPUD, 33733 Seavey Loop Road, Eugene, OR 97405.
+You can include a donation with your monthly bill payment, specifying what portion you would like to go to Helping Hands.
+You can also call us at 541-746-1583 to contribute, OR, send your check specifying the donation is for “Helping Hands” to EPUD, 33733 Seavey Loop Road, Eugene, OR 97405.

 Lane County Health & Human Services Programs